QUASAR: An Evolutionary Algorithm to Accelerate High-Dimensional Numerical Optimization: Results

-To assess the impact of varying population sizes, QUASAR and DE were compared across a fixed $100D$ and 100 maximum generations $g_{max}$, using various sample sizes ($N$).
+To assess the impact of varying population sizes, the optimizers were compared across a fixed $100D$ and 100 maximum generations $g_{max}$, using various sample sizes ($N$).

-The fitness improvement factors saw the highest gains with higher population sizes; in the $N=5000$ case, QUASAR reached a geometric mean error improvement factor $GMERF$ of $\text{18.5} \times$ compared to DE, and $4.47 \times$ compared to L-SHADE.

-These performance increases scale super-linearly with population size (Fig. 4, Table 6).
-The only scenario where QUASAR did not outperform L-SHADE was the $N=100$ (low-population) case, where L-SHADE achieved a $GMERF$ of $0.49 \times$.
+The fitness improvement factors saw the highest gains with higher population sizes; in the $N=5000$ case, QUASAR reached a geometric mean error improvement factor $R_{\text{error}}$ of $\text{18.5} \times$ compared to DE, and $4.47 \times$ compared to L-SHADE.
+These performance increases scale with population size (Fig. \ref{fig:gmerf_samples}).
+The only scenario where QUASAR did not outperform L-SHADE was the $N=100$ case, where L-SHADE achieved $R_{\text{error}} = 0.49 \times$, highlighting the impact of bypassing the covariance reinitialization for $N<D$.

-The Friedman test is run on the set of all function/population size combinations, shown in Table 4.